salesforce/lwc-rfcs/text/0000-dynamic-attributes.md

 ## Adoption strategy

 This feature will be behind a perm.
-It will be allowed on a case-by-case basis by URB.
+It'll be allowed to customers on a case-by-case basis and when the team is fully confident of the design, it'll be open to all.